-Over the last two decades, Europe has seen a proliferation of corporate governance codes of a voluntary "comply or explain" nature.
-They have by now become the norm for setting governance standards in the European Union, endorsed by the European Commission and most other international fora.
-In engaging in this initiative, SEV was motivated by the absence in Greece of a widely endorsed and applied "comply or explain" corporate governance code setting out standards of good practice for Greek companies.
-This places the country at odds with the practice of other member countries of the European Union and makes it more difficult for Greek companies to comply with the expanding body of corporate governance rules and best practice recommendations of the European Union.
+Over the last two decades, Europe has seen a proliferation of corporate governance codes of a voluntary "comply or explain" approach, They have by now become the norm for setting governance standards in the European Union, endorsed by the European Commission and most other international fora.
+In Greece the "comply or explain" Code has been widely endorsed and applied, setting out standards of good practice for Greek companies.
+It has become easier for Greek companies to comply with the expanding body of corporate governance rules and best practice recommendations of the European Union.

 In Greece, the corporate governance framework has mostly developed through the adoption of mandatory legislation or regulation, most importantly Law 3016/2002, which mandates the participation of non-executives and independent non-executives on the boards of Greek listed companies, as well as the establishment of an internal control function and the adoption of internal charters.
 Furthermore, a number of discreet legislative acts transposed several European directives in the area of company law into the Greek legal framework, establishing new corporate governance rules.
 These include Law 3693/2008, which mandates the creation of audit committees and a number of significant disclosure obligations as regards the ownership and governance of companies, and Law 3884/2010 on the rights of shareholders which includes further obligations regarding disclosure of information to shareholders prior to general meetings.
-As we shall see below, the recently introduced
+As we shall see below, the recently introduced Law 3873/2010, which incorporates into Greek legislation EU Directive 2006/46/EC, has provided a significant stimulus and is a cornerstone for the preparation of this Code.
+Finally, as in most other countries, Greek company law (which today incorporates many amendments and provisions inspired by Community legislation) contains core governance rules for Societes Anonymes ("SAs" companies limited by shares).